Skip to main content

 EXAMPLES

-• Model revealed it hidden system prompt (Prompt Extraction)
+• Model revealed its hidden system prompt (Prompt Extraction)

 • Model executed untrusted code (Interpreter Jailbreak)